iot-chalmers/BlueFlood/README.md

 You need to extract the *CPU IDs* which the code uses to identify different motes, then you need to make a list of the motes in the network, and give them numerical *node IDs* to refer to them in the rest of the configurations, and in the logs.
 For example, you need to specify the initiator node ID later, to define the coordinator of the network that starts the flood.

-To extract the CPU IDs, we compile, flash and the HELLOWORLD mode, which prints the configuration of the motes.
+To extract the CPU IDs, we compile and flash the HELLOWORLD mode, which prints the configuration of the motes.
 Note that the main C file and the resulting executable is called dirty-channel.

-1. Go to [examples/nrf-glossy](./blueflood/examples/nrf-glossy/) and compile using:
+1. Go to [examples/nrf-glossy](./examples/nrf-glossy/) and compile using:
 ```
 make clean && make all TESTBED=HELLOWORLD_TESTBED
 ```